tboudreaux/mpl_animate/README.md

 I wanted to make a plot, then I wanted that plot to move into another plot.
 That was hard to do, then I foung imageio.
 But that was slow cause I had to save every figure to disk, then I rememberd that memory existed, then it was faster.
 Now I have packeged this so it is super easy, now we are here.

 ## Installation
 You can either clone the repository and install it or install it via pip.
-Installing from the repository will get you the latest, possible broken, version.
+Installing from the repository will get you the latest, possiblly broken, version.
 The pypi version is much more likley to be working, so if possible I recommend installing with pip.

 ```bash
 git clone https://github.com/tboudreaux/mpl_animate.git